Very limited availability until 21/01/26 - Check here for last minute availabilities.

 Count the Stars, Protect the Night.

-In partnership with the Wilderness Society, we’re helping explorers count the stars and protect Tasmania’s dark skies.
+In partnership with the Wilderness Society, we need your help to count the stars and protect Tasmania’s dark skies.

 Inspire Your Adventure, Protect the Night.

-Your campervan adventure isn’t just about seeing Tasmania — it’s about making a difference.
-Every night spent under the stars gives you the chance to contribute to real citizen science, helping map and protect the Southwest Sky Country.
+Your campervan journey isn’t just about exploring Tasmania — it’s about quietly leaving your mark.
+Each night beneath the unspoiled sky invites you to take part in citizen science, helping map and safeguard the Southwest Sky Country.

 Credit: Melissa Findley